 Course credits obtained from previous institutions will be reviewed by the Institute Director upon student request.
-If the credits are substantially similar to the required NISET courses, they may be accepted, but this is not guaranteed.
+If the credits are substantially like the required NISET courses and were eared from an institute accredited by an agency recognized by the U.S. Department of Education, they may be accepted, but this is not guaranteed.